Chillsmeit/FirefoxSmoothScroll/README.md

 # SnapFluidFox

-This repo contains a modified user.js that modifies the default scrolling behaviour in Firefox.<br>
+This repo contains a modified user.js files that change the default scrolling behaviour in Firefox.<br>
 It's supposed to be snappy and fluid (made it for my 35''UW, speed settings may have to be adjusted)<br>
+Just copy the code of the profile you chose and paste it in your user.js